Yawn: Proposed causes

 There are a number of theories that attempt to explain why humans and other animals yawn.

 One study states that yawning occurs when one's blood contains increased amounts of carbon dioxide and therefore becomes in need of the influx of oxygen (or expulsion of carbon dioxide) that a yawn can provide.
 Yawning may reduce oxygen intake compared to normal respiration; however, the frequency of yawning is not decreased by providing more oxygen or reducing carbon dioxide in the air.

 Animals subject to predation or other dangers must be ready to physically exert themselves at any given moment.
 At least one study suggests that yawning, especially psychological "contagious" yawning, may have developed as a way of keeping a group of animals alert.
 If an animal is drowsy or bored, it will be less alert than when fully awake and less prepared to spring into action.
 "Contagious" yawning could be an instinctual signal between group members to stay alert.

 Nervousness, which often indicates the perception of an impending need for action, has also been suggested as a cause.
 Anecdotal evidence suggests that yawning helps increase a person's alertness.
-Paratroopers have been noted to yawn during the moments before they exit their aircraft and athletes often yawn just before intense exertions.
+Paratroopers have been noted to yawn during the moments before they exit their aircraft.

 Another notion states that yawning is the body's way of controlling brain temperature.
 In 2007, researchers, including a professor of psychology from the SUNY Albany (US), proposed yawning may be a means to keep the brain cool.
 Mammalian brains operate best within a narrow temperature range.
-In two experiments, subjects with cold packs attached to their foreheads and subjects asked to breathe strictly-nasally exhibited reduced contagious-yawning when watching videos of people yawning.
+In two experiments, subjects with cold packs attached to their foreheads and subjects asked to breathe strictly nasally exhibited reduced contagious yawning when watching videos of people yawning.

 A similar hypothesis suggests yawning is used for regulation of body temperature.
 Similarly, Guttmann and Dopart (2011) found that when a subject wearing earplugs yawns, the air moving between the subject's ear and the environment causes a breeze to be heard.
 Guttmann and Dopart determined that a yawn causes one of three possible situations to occur: the brain cools down due to an influx or outflux of oxygen; pressure in the brain is reduced by an outflux of oxygen; or the pressure of the brain is increased by an influx of air caused by increased cranial space.

 One review hypothesized that yawning's goal is to periodically stretch the muscles of the throat, which may be important for efficient vocalization, swallowing, chewing, and also keeping the airway wide.

 Yawning behavior may be altered as a result of medical issues such as diabetes, stroke, or adrenal conditions.
 Excessive yawning is seen in immunosuppressed patients such as those with multiple sclerosis.
 A professor of clinical and forensic neuropsychology at Bournemouth University has demonstrated that cortisol levels rise during yawning.